Towards a Fully Automated Pipeline for Short-Term Forecasting of In Situ Coronal Mass Ejection Magnetic Field Structure: Data

 The Space Weather Database of Notifications, Knowledge, Information (DONKI), available at \url{https://kauai.ccmc.gsfc.nasa.gov/DONKI/}, is developed at the Community Coordinated Modeling Center (CCMC).
 Data is provided by the Moon to Mars (M2M) Space Weather Analysis Office and other entities.
 DONKI offers users near real-time analyses of space weather observations, serving as an operational resource for both research and forecasting applications.
 Among other parameters, the M2M catalog in DONKI includes estimates of the launch time at 21.5~\rs, longitude ($lon$), latitude ($lat$), half-width ($\lambda$) and initial velocity of events ($V_0$) based on remote sensing data.

-Including only events for which data was available within 8 hours of the CME reaching 21.5~\rs, 3870 individual events have been recorded between the first entry on August 6, 2013 and July 27, 2025, of which 196 events were associated with an IPS arrival observed at L1.
-In cases where multiple entries corresponded to the same CME ID, we prioritized measurements of the shock front over those of the leading edge, and earlier submission times over later ones.
+To ensure that the catalog reflects information that would have been available in a near-real-time operational setting, we include only entries for which data was available within 8 hours of the CME reaching 21.5~\rs.
+Applying this criterion yields 3870 CME IDs between the first record on August 6, 2013 and July 27, 2025.
+In some cases, multiple reports are associated with the same CME ID.
+When this occurs, we retain a single entry by prioritizing measurements of the shock front over those of the leading edge and earlier submission times over later ones.
+While it remains possible that the same physical CME may occasionally receive multiple CME IDs in DONKI, such cases are expected to be rare and difficult to resolve automatically.
+Of the resulting 3870 entries, 196 are associated with an interplanetary shock (IPS) arrival observed at L1, as reported in DONKI.